Hero Image

 Living in Fear of the Sun

 These experiences left their mark on me.
-I grew up fearing the sun - not for my health, but for my complexion.
+I grew up dodging the sun - not for my health, but for my complexion.
 Long sleeves at the beach.
 Umbrellas on bright days.
 Constantly hiding.

-Being born with curls and a tan complexion felt like going to war with myself every single day - a battle that most girls like myself could painfully relate to.
+Being a dark-skinned, curly-haired girl felt like going to war with myself every single day - a battle that most girls like myself would painfully relate to.

 Leaving Changed Everything